-Make sure that you have a 15A-fuse between battery and vehicle circuitry.

-- There is NO facility for a charge control light without battery this will not work anyway.
+- If you use a battery, make sure that you have a 15A-fuse between battery and vehicle circuitry. - There is NO facility for a charge control light without battery this will not work anyway.
 The regulator has an inbuilt high potency condenser to smoothen voltage.
-This will make sure that your side indicators (flashers) and horn will work correctly even without battery.

-- Remains the blue (sometimes blue/white) wire at the ignition coil.
+This will make sure that your side indicators (flashers) and horn will work correctly even without battery. - Remains the blue (sometimes blue/white) wire at the ignition coil.
 This is the kill (cut-off) wire.

-Note:
+- Note:

-- Should you experience ignition failures, disconnect as a first measure this blue wire.
+Should you experience ignition failures, disconnect as a first measure this blue wire.
 In many cases that will permit you to get mobile again